 A multi-award-winning hotel, the Alma del Pacifico is located in Costa Rica’s Central Pacific area, along the Playa Esterillos Este.
 This ocean-front resort is exactly what you’d imagine…sandy beaches and lush cliffs overseeing the vast, diamond-crested ocean waves.
 Verdant gardens filled with herb and vegetable plants, tropical wildlife and fresh rainforest vegetation are literally right out the front door.
 The hotel features a spa with natural therapies and a restaurant/bar specializing in local fare and spectacular tropical views.

 Buena Vista Hotel in Alajuela

 The Buena Vista Hotel is a boutique Costa Rica family resort located just 15 minutes from the nearby international airport in the Poas area.
-If you prefer mountains rich with wildlife and tropical vegetation along with volcano views, then this is a resort to consider for your family vacation with us.
+If you prefer mountains rich with wildlife and tropical vegetation along with volcano views, then this is a resort to consider for your family vacation.
 This central valley area of Costa Rica is also home to local coffee plantations.
-As you can see from the photo, the resort includes a gorgeous pool that lights up in the night, and all of the expected amenities are offered (restaurant, bar, nature trail, tropical gardens and more).
-In fact, a free tropical breakfast is served to all patrons each morning.
+As you can see from the photo, the resort includes a gorgeous pool that lights up at night, and all of the expected amenities are offered (restaurant, bar, nature trail, tropical gardens, and more).
+In fact, free tropical breakfast is served to all patrons each morning.
 This resort truly takes care of its patrons.

 Los Lagos Resort